volkancirik/rl-hackathon-2017/README.md

 ![Policy gradient Ping Pong](./screenshots/gif-pg.gif)

-Please Note: In the implementation of Vanilla Policy Gradients, we have used crossentropy loss to train the MLP as a categorical classifier which is different from the standard approached of using MSE (mean square error) as the loss function.
+Please Note: In the implementation of Vanilla Policy Gradients, we have used cross-entropy loss to train the MLP as a categorical classifier which is different from the standard approached of using MSE (mean square error) as the loss function.

 ### Actor-Critic Policy Gradients